MultiVersus

 MultiVersus was the best platform fighter i ever played, it always gave me reasons to come back and keep playing, it made me fell at home.
 I knew since the first rumors back in 2021 that this game was made for me and was about to change my life forever.
 I don't think i ever enjoyed multiplayer in any game as much as i did in MultiVersus, the game was focused in 2v2, and the game was always encouraging me to find someone to play with, i was progressing with my teammates, and this geinuely was an amazing experience.
 I met so many nice people, learned about shows and movies that i never watched and improve my art skills thanks to this game.
 I saw MultiVersus more than just a game, it was something that helped me at my lowest.
 MultiVersus gave me opportunities that Nintendo didn't with Smash, and i want to thank all the devs for making this possible.
 Please let this game continue, i would be really happy if this somehow becomes a reality.

 Free to play platform fighter.
+Been playing it since their Tech Test 2 where I was under NDA playing it which was very cool as a fan.
 Not a smash clone like everyone says, much more dynamic.
 Hate not making it back to the stage in smash?
 Hate how you character's up B sucks?
 MvS fixes all of that, movement is more fluid and I'm where I want to be when I want to be there more often.
 It's not perfect but my friends and I have played this game to death and cant believe we won't be able to do crazy stuff in 2v2 matches anymore.
 Game had many characters in development/completed that we will never see like Wicked Witch and Daffy, not to mention it's Kevin Conroy and Mark Hamill's last appearance as Batman and joker together.
 Idk how you could save this game from WBs evil clutches but I pray you do, this game is amazing

 I have played MultiVersus since Closed Alpha, and it is a blast to play.
 The gameplay was unlike any other PlatFighter I have played.
 It brings together icons like Bugs Bunny, the PPG, and Batman, while also having wild cards like Jason, and The Iron Giant.
 The characters not only pull moves from a bunch of their source material, but they feel like the characters I grew up to know and love.
 One of the biggest things that I applauded MultiVersus for was the CROSSOVER aspect of this game, it's character interactions are some of the best.....who wouldn't want to see Samurai Jack talking to Rick Sanchez.
 I would like to have this on GOG in order to preserve the charm of this game with it's legendary cast of characters and overall unique gameplay experience.